tilemill-project/tilemill/README.md

 - Added search field to layer panel
 - Increased size of layer panel
 - Updated carto and node-mapnik dependencies, new CartoCSS commands available
+- Remember last selected folder in new layer dialog

 ## Bugfixes